bsu-cs315/P1-Projectile-Launch/README.md

-# Project 1 Iteration 2: Graphics and Sound
+# Project 1 Iteration 3: Titles and Animation

 By Curtis Clemmons.